Annibor/flowfocus-daily-planner/README.md

 #### As a New User

-- If your new to FLowFocus, you'll discover a welcoming and easy navigated interface.
+- If you're new to FLowFocus, you'll discover a welcoming and easy navigated interface.
 The app is designed with the mind of "Less is more", to make sure that nothing easily could distract the user.

 ### Wireframes

-I created my wireframes for the website by using [Balsamiq](https://balsamiq.com/).
+I've created my wireframes for the website by using [Balsamiq](https://balsamiq.com/).
 I created one wireframe for mobile, tablet and desktop on each page of the website.

 #### **Home page**